-Welcome to Falls Road Primary School for 2024.
+Welcome to Falls Road Primary School for the school year.
 We are looking forward to another fantastic year.

 Falls Road Primary School enjoy a wonderful partnership with our parents and the wider school community and we look forward to enhancing and continuing this partnership throughout the year.